Statistical learning theory

 5 Non-I.I.D data

-7 Incoming
+6 Incoming

 Percy Liang’s course notes give a rapid overview: CS229T/STAT231: Statistical Learning Theory (Winter 2014).

 See also function approximation, and or model selection for the statisticians’ approach, which is more about working out which model our data can support once you’ve fit it, frequently by appealing to asymptotic large-sample results.
-In learning theory it seem one always cares about finite sample bounds.
+In learning theory, it seems one always cares about finite sample bounds.
 Which is reasonable. and the attractiveness of getting them without, e.g. tedious and computationally expensive cross validation, bootstrapping is understandable.

 I would like to understand the relationship between the different kinds of convergence rate results that we get, and different learning theories.